MKLakshitha/Flight_Booking_System/README.md

 <a name="about"></a>
 ## :round_pushpin: About The Project
 &ensp; *Phoenix Airline PVT is an airline with a small online flight booking system.
 Processes such as user management, flight management, and ticket management, are done manually.
-This project aims developing a dynamic web application to mautomate the management tasks which are handled manually.*<br/>
+This project aims developing a dynamic web application to automate the management tasks which are handled manually.*<br/>
 &ensp;&ensp;&ensp;:point_right: Link to the Video: <a href="https://youtu.be/vEyLrqHYgPk">![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white)</a><br/>
 &ensp;&ensp;&ensp;:point_right: Link to the Repository: <a href="https://github.com/MKLakshitha/Flight_Booking_System">![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)<a/>
 <p align="right"><a href="#top">[Back to Top:arrow_up:]</a></p>